fkiwy/Euclid_tools/README.md

 This toolkit provides the following core functionality:

 - **Object Search and Data Retrieval**
     - Search for Euclid sources near specified sky coordinates.
     - Retrieve source data from the Euclid MER catalog.

 > **Note:** The Euclid MER catalog does **not include magnitudes for Euclid bands**.
 To address this, the toolkit calculates magnitudes with uncertainties from the available flux columns using appropriate zero-points.
 Magnitudes are computed in both **AB** and **Vega** systems, and added directly to the result table returned by `retrieve_objects()`.
 VIS magnitude is derived from `flux_vis_psf` and Y, J, H magnitudes from `flux_[band]_templfit`.

 - **Spectrum Retrieval and Visualization**
     - Retrieve NISP spectra (slitless grism) for individual sources.
-  - Automatically mask unreliable flux or error values.
     - Plot flux and uncertainty versus wavelength.

 - **Image Cutout Retrieval**
     - Retrieve image cutouts in VIS, Y, J, and H bands for any Euclid-detected source.
     - Plot single- and multi-band image views (with customizable RGB assignments).

 - **Spectral Comparison**
+    - Mask unreliable flux or error values.
-  - Match retrieved Euclid spectra to template libraries (e.g., Burgasser+2017, Theissen+2022).
+    - Match Euclid spectra to template libraries (e.g., Burgasser+2017, Theissen+2022).
     - Automatically evaluate fits using reduced χ² or other metrics.
     - Generate labeled and customizable comparison plots.

 ## Detailed Description

 ### Folder Structure:

 The toolset consists of several scripts and modules:

 - **`compare_spectrum_example.py`**: Example script to compare a spectrum with template SEDs.
 - **`esa_tools_example.py`**: Example script for retrieving and plotting data from the ESA archive.
 - **`irsa_tools_example.py`**: Example script for retrieving and plotting data from the IRSA archive.